sammancoaching/website/_learning_hours/refactoring/change_signature.md

 Let's practice using this refactoring, especially if refactoring tools are new to the team.

+There is a video on Emily Bache's YouTube channel for this learning hour: ["Unlock the Power of Refactoring in Everyday OO Design"](https://youtu.be/sngRW3zPiiE)

 ## Learning Goals

 * describe what the "Change Signature" refactoring does